Sheffield Institute of Education

 (ii) Enhancing language and literacy education

 Projects in this cluster investigate all facets of language and literacy, reflecting the complexity, diversity and dynamism of communicative practices.
-Potential topics include learners' language and literacy experiences in varied settings; language and literacy in the digital world; multimodal literacies; early years literacy; workplace literacy; English for Academic Purposes; English for Research and Publication Purposes; TESOL; and global literacies.
+Potential topics include learners' language and literacy experiences in varied settings; language and literacy in the digital world; multimodal literacies; early years literacy; workplace literacy; English for Academic Purposes; English for Research and Publication Purposes; TESOL; multilingualism and global literacies.

-(iii) Improving Childhood and young people’s educational and social experiences
+(iii) Improving childhood and young people’s educational and social experiences

 Our research in this area pertains to early years and childhood policy, practices and provision; childhood, children and young people’s health and wellbeing; young people’s participation in education; and friendships and play.